A handy step-by-step guide and links to setting up an email account. You will need to know your email address and password.

 How to set up an email account is something we get asked about from time to time.
 But don’t worry, it’s pretty straightforward and there are only a few steps to follow.
 It doesn’t matter what email software, or device you are using, you only need to know a few things.

 Follow these setup steps

 Firstly, to set up an email account, you need to know the email address and ensure that you have input it correctly (with no spaces).
 We know this may sound obvious, however, we frequently see issues caused by spelling errors.

 The password for that email account.
 You will have a specific password for your email address.
 If you have multiple email accounts, each address will have a unique password.
 Enter this password accordingly.
 Ensure accuracy and remember that passwords are case-sensitive.

-3. Incoming and Outgoing mailserver settings.
-These are always to be: mail.yourdomainname (.co.uk) or (.com) etc.
+Incoming and Outgoing mail server settings.
+These will always be: “mail.yourwebsiteaddress.co.uk” or .com accordingly etc.

-There are instances where certain settings will be dictated to by your choice of a POP or IMAP account, and whether the domain name you are using has an SSL Certificate.
+These settings will be dictated by choice.
+For example, a POP, IMAP account, or if the domain name has an SSL Certificate attached to it.
 To briefly summarise these options:

-Your Webmail account can be accessed online at the website address (no www.) webmail.yourdomainname (.co.uk) or (.com) for example.
-This brings up a log in screen with username and password options.
-The username is the email address for the account you are wishing to access.
-The Password is the password for that account, which we will have confirmed to you.
-Once logged in – you will be able to to access your inbox and send and receive emails from that email account.
-You will also be able to view and manage from here.
+Webmail We provide online webmail facilities to our clients.
+You can access this by visiting (no www) webmail.yourdomainname.co.uk.
+This brings up a login screen with username and password options.
+The username will be the email address for the account you are wishing to access.
+The password is the password for that account.
+Once logged in – you will be able to send and receive emails in the usual way.

-Microsoft has set aside some very useful set up instructions for many devices and versions.
-Which we hope in most cases, will be able to resolve any issues you may be experiencing.
+Microsoft has useful guides and instructions on how to set up an email account for many devices and versions.
+These should, in most cases help to resolve any issues you may be experiencing.